hoanvu/blockchain_resources/README.md

-# blockchain_resources
+# Blockchain resources

-Stores references to resources related to blockchain that I found along the journey
+### Stores references to resources related to blockchain that I found along the journey